Hi, I'm Emran Hossain

 Work Experience

-- Designed and optimized EasyDesk's backend, building performant GraphQL APIs with ms response times.
+- Designed and optimized EasyDesk’s backend architecture, delivering high-performance GraphQL APIs with millisecond response times.

 Software Engineer | Fullstack